moderndatacompany/dataos.info/docs/resources/lens/lens_deployment.md

 Deploy the Lens model to DataOS using the `apply` command.

 <aside class="callout">
-🗣 When applying the manifest file from the DataOS CLI, make sure you specify the Workspace as Lens is a [Workspace-level Resource] <a href="https://dataos.info/resources/types/#workspace-level-resources" target="blank"> Workspace-level Resource</a>.
+🗣 When applying the manifest file from the DataOS CLI, make sure you specify the Workspace as Lens is a <a href="https://dataos.info/resources/types/#workspace-level-resources" target="blank"> Workspace-level Resource</a>.

 </aside>